leucos/ansible-tuto/step-09/README.md

 ## Building another web server

-We didn't do all this work for nothing.
+We didn't go to all this work for nothing.
 Deploying another web server is dead
 simple:

 ```bash